a-b-street/docs/book/src/proposals/broadmoor.md

 </div>

 In A/B Street, allowing people to walk and cycle through Broadmoor, is a matter of clicks.
-A/B Street simulates how this change affects people's travel.
+Then, A/B Street simulates how this change affects people's travel.
 You can watch as each individual person goes about their day.
 If given new circumstances, people will be able to make new, hopefully better, choices for themselves.